lune-climate/lune-docs/docs/guides/how-to-mindee.md

 In this guide we'll explore calculating [smart scan emission estimates](/key-concepts/smart-scan) using an invoice processed in Mindee.

-Mindee performs OCR in this receipt which can then be forwarded directly to Lune to create the appropriate emission estimate.
+Mindee performs OCR of receipts, the output of which is supported by Lune to estimate emissions.

 </div>
 <div>